All recordings of Reshaping the Field: Arts of the African Diasporas on Display are available to view here.

-As part of our 30th anniversary programming, CCS Bard is pleased to host the conference Reshaping the field: Arts of the African Diasporas on Display which will highlight exhibition case studies that have created ruptures on how Blackness has been framed through exhibitions and stresses how Black artists and African Diaspora Art Histories has been shaped.
-The conference will take place on the campus of Bard College at Annandale-on-Hudson, NY.
-Speakers and registration details will be available soon.
+As part of its 30th anniversary program, CCS Bard is pleased to present the online conference Reshaping the Field: Arts of the African Diasporas on Display on November 4-6, 2021, and will highlight exhibition case studies that have created ruptures in how Blackness has been framed through exhibitions and stresses how Black artists have been viewed and African diasporic art histories have been shaped.

-Whilst addressing the seemingly never-ending tension between art as universal vs. identity specific with a trans-diasporic view (US/UK), each panel addresses this question in different ways showing that the question of Black identity in art and exhibition making is inherently historically and systemically produced.
-Yet, the conference aims to reflect on the socio-political circumstances which were essential for the emergence of a field of study and exhibiting that is constantly reshaping itself and challenging normative orders.
-This conference is the first focusing exclusively on Exhibitions that featured African Diasporic Art in the United States and the UK, which combines perspectives by art historians, curators and artists who span between secondary researchers and contemporary witnesses, which means that we will have the opportunity to gather knowledge that traverses art historical research and oral history whilst generating primary sources.
-This approach is particularly invaluable in regards to the contributions by Historically Black Colleges and Universities in the beginning till mid 20th century that laid the groundwork for collections and artists support that allowed the field to emerge.
+While addressing the seemingly never-ending tension between art as universal versus identity specific with a transdiasporic view (US/UK), each panel approaches this inquiry in different ways, showing that the question of Black identity in art and exhibition-making is inherently historically and systemically produced.
+Yet the conference aims to reflect on the sociopolitical circumstances that were essential to the emergence of a field of study and mode of exhibition that is constantly reshaping itself and challenging normative orders.
+This conference is the first to focus exclusively on exhibitions featuring African diasporic art in the US and the UK, combining the perspectives of art historians and curators, who represent both secondary researchers and contemporary witnesses, which means that we will have the opportunity to gather knowledge that traverses art historical research and oral history while generating primary sources.
+This approach is particularly invaluable in regard to the contributions by historically Black colleges and universities, from 19th century until the middle of the 20th century, that laid the groundwork for collections and the support of artists that allowed the field to emerge.

-Reshaping the field: Arts of the African Diasporas on Display is organized by Nana Adusei-Poku, Associate Professor and Luma Fellow at the Center for Curatorial Studies, Bard College.
+Reshaping the field: Arts of the African Diasporas on Display is organized by Nana Adusei-Poku, Associate Professor and Luma Scholar at the Center for Curatorial Studies, Bard College.